LiveCodeBench/LiveCodeBench/README.md

 python -m lcb_runner.runner.main --model {model_name --scenario selfrepair --codegen_n {num_codes_codegen} --n 1 # only n=1 supported
 ```

-In case you generated metadata with previour version of the codebase, you might get missing keys exception.
-You can run the following command to rerun the metadata generation
+In case you have results on a smaller subset or version of the benchmark, you can use `--continue_existing` and `--continue_existing_with_eval` flags to reuse the old computations.
+Particularly, you can run the following command to continue from existing generated solutions.

 ```bash
 python -m lcb_runner.runner.main --model {model_name} --scenario selfrepair --evaluate --continue_existing
 ```

+Note that this will only reuse the generated samples and rerun evaluations.
+To reuse the old evaluations, you can add the `--continue_existing_with_eval` flag.

 ### Test Output Prediction
 For running the test output prediction scenario you can simply run